miro789/Miro-do-DSA/src/Backtracking/backtrack.md

         res = []

         def dfs(root: Optional[TreeNode], path: List[str]):
-            if root is None:
+            if not root:
                 return

             # Append the current node's val to the path
             path.append(str(root.val))

             # if the current node has no children >> add the path to the result
-            if root.left is None and root.right is None: res.append("->".join(path))
+            if not root.left and not root.right:
+                res.append("->".join(path))

             # recursive visit each child